Essential to every Cherry MX mechanical keyboard, there are three different options to choose from – Alphas, Betas & Rams.

 Spacebars & Extras

 Extra spacebar kits, depending on the specific layout one of these kits may be required.
 All keycaps are convex.
 An Alternate Frow kit is available.
 There’s also extra Arrows for those who need and a Sym kit, with the sole purpose of providing symmetric columns of modifiers.

 What typeface will be used for the dyesub process?

 The exact one seen on the child kits and renders.
-The Alphas are the exact same from the previous round but notice that the Betas will be the exact same featured on Godspeed XDA.
+The Alphas and Betas are the exact same from the previous rounds.

 How thick are XDA PBT keycaps?

 Are the Canvas XDA Round 1, 2 and 3 interchangeable?

 Yes, the colors are the same, beside the natural color variation that will occur due to the fact that a stock of resin must be ordered by the manufacturer.
 Plastic resin bought in different periods of time is bound to look slightly different, no batches are the exact same.